Today I’m taking you to my favourite spot: an estate among the olive trees in the Sibillini Mountains, next to our base in Le Marche.

 As you’ve probably realised from this blog, I love nature (and contemplating – how many views have I stopped to stare at over these past few months?!).
 I also have a weakness for good food – what kind of Italian would I be otherwise?

-And extra virgin olive oil (also known as EVO) has always spoken to my heart: a golden, fragrant liquid capable of exalting any dish, extracted with artisanal know-how from the pressing of those little fruits that pop up among the branches.
-It’s also one of the symbols of Italian gastronomic culture – of course, I know that “Made in Italy” is not only style and fashion, even though shoes have always had a certain fascination for me, who knows why... ;)
+And extra virgin olive oil (also known as EVO) has always spoken to my heart: a golden, fragrant liquid capable of enhancing any dish, extracted with artisanal know-how by pressing those little fruits that pop up among the branches.
+It’s also one of the symbols of Italy’s gastronomic culture – of course, I know that “Made in Italy” isn’t just about style and fashion, even though shoes have always held a certain fascination for me, for some reason... ;)

-As I stroll among these olive trees, I think about how I’d really like you to taste our oil for real: smooth, fragrant, mild (olives from Le Marche are known for their low acidity).
+As I stroll among these olive trees, I think about how I’d really like you to taste this oil for real: smooth, fragrant, mild (olives from Le Marche are known for their low acidity).

 Lots of love, ciao!